 A decision will be rendered on whether the complaint is or is not substantiated and what disciplinary action will be taken, if any.
 Both parties will be notified of action taken which affects the victim.
-While the finding cannot be appealed, any resulting disciplinary action can be.
+Both the complainant and the respondent may appeal the decisions and/or the sanctions.

 Counseling and other resources are available and will be offered to both the alleged victim and alleged perpetrator.
 In addition to your right to file a Title IX complaint, you have the right to file a complaint with local law enforcement if you believe a crime has occurred.